|

 and rescue squad helmets.
 Made by 3M © .
 C 1954 - 1972.
 Rare.

-The original "mock-up" of the current style of NSW Police badges.
+of the current style of NSW Police badge.
+Although

-Notice the suggested badge name change to NSW Police "Department".
+Notice a suggested badge name change to NSW Police "Department".
 Apparently, only two original mockups were ever made; one is in a private collectors hands, the other with the

 NSW Parking Police and Patrol.

-The NSW "Parking Police" were formed in 1945 as employees of the NSW
+The NSW "Parking Police" were formed in 1945 as "Special Constables" of

 The "Parking Police" designation was changed to NSW Parking "Patrol"

 in 1985.
-This organisation of "unsworn", civilian employees was totally disbanded and made defunct in 2003; with local
+This then became an organisation of "unsworn", civilian employees and was totally disbanded and made defunct in 2003; with

-Also, the NSW Police "Department" along with the NSW Police "Force" were amalgamated
+The NSW Police "Department" and the NSW Police "Force" were amalgamated in

 The King's Crown skelton style badges are Very